 Never let a salesperson talk you into anything.
 You are buying the boat, not them.
 You should have all your homework done by the time you are talking to the salesperson and you should know almost exactly what options you are looking for.
 If they are trying to talk you into the glove box popcorn popper and you don't want it, it's ok to say no.

-If you can find a salesperson that you are comfortable with, then be up front with them.
+If you can find a salesperson that you are comfortable with, then be up front with him or her.
 They will appreciate it more and pay you back with the same respect.
 If all you are looking for is a 21-foot direct drive with a tower, but no ballast, then don't let them waste time by showing you the 23-foot V-drive.
 Just cut right to the chase, tell them the options you are considering and ask them to show you something that will best suit your needs.

 What Other Expenses Should You Expect?